thomasdavis/react-redux-tutorials/README.md

 - Attributes are camelcase
 - JSX will validate your HTML as you go
+- state is immutable, it never changes, you have to recreate a new one

 I struggled learning the React/Redux world and I am that this tutorial helps my kindred spirits.
 By the end of this tutorial you should have a runnable app that is all contained in one `index.html`.
 (You don't need to know gulp, grunt, burp etc)